nandofioretto/distributed_multiagent_optimization_survey/README.md

 The above surveys the state-of-the-art on Distributed Multiagent optimization.

-The authors will release regular updates of paper on the associated [ArXiv release](https://arxiv.org/abs/1602.06347) to include new distributed algorithms, model, and applications proposed by researchers in the community.
+The authors will release regular updates of the paper on its associated [ArXiv release](https://arxiv.org/abs/1602.06347).
+The updates will cover new distributed algorithms, model, and applications proposed by researchers in the community.

-The changes will be logged and can be seen [here](#log).
+All changes will be logged and can be seen in the [Log section](#log).

 ## Submit your work